 Does My Dog Love Me?

 As dog owners, we readily acknowledge that we love our dogs.
 Why else do we get out of a warm bed and take them outside in freezing temperatures early in the morning?
 Why do we leave a great restaurant before dessert and head home to feed them?
 Why do we immediately forgive them after they chew our favorite slippers?
-To say that dogs are “man’s best friend” is an understatement for many of us.
-Yet, the lingering question remains….Do our dogs love us back?
+Yet, the lingering question remains: do our dogs love us back?

 What does research say?

-An innovative team of scientists at Emory University in Atlanta, Georgia took a clinical approach in investigating the emotional state of dogs.
-Using MRI (magnetic resonance imaging), the scientists scanned their brains while exposing them to certain odors.
+A team of scientists at Emory University in Atlanta, Georgia, took a clinical approach in investigating the emotional state of dogs.
+Using magnetic resonance imaging (MRI), scientists exposed dogs to certain odors and then scanned their brains.
 Changes in brain function provided data on the emotional state of the dogs.

 Why odors?
 Dogs navigate the world with their sense of smell.
-In fact, dogs, unlike humans, depend on their sense of smell more than sight to interpret their surroundings.
+Unlike humans, dogs depend on smell more than sight to interpret their surroundings.
 The way dogs process and respond to smells reflects their feelings.
-The experiment used odors to stimulate the canine brain.
 Using MRI, scientists measured the neural responses of dogs as they were exposed to odors of both familiar and unfamiliar people and dogs.

 The experiment revealed that when a dog smelled the familiar aroma of his owner, the “reward center” of the brain (caudate nucleus) was activated.
-The caudate nucleus contains many dopamine receptors and in human brains, like canine brains, it lights up when exposed to pleasurable experiences.
-For example, the smell of your favorite meal simmering on the stove might light up your brain.
-Of all the smells presented to the dogs, they responded more favorably to human odors than to the scent of canine companions.
-Moreover, a dog’s caudate nucleus was activated most significantly when the dog actually smelled someone they knew.
+The caudate nucleus contains many dopamine receptors and it “lights up” when exposed to pleasurable experiences – in both human and canine brains.
+For example, the smell of your favorite meal might light up your brain.
+In this study, dogs responded more favorably to human odors than any other odors, including the scent of their canine companions.
+Moreover, a dog’s caudate nucleus was activated most significantly when the dog smelled someone they knew.
 A similar response occurs in humans when they are shown photos of people they love.

 In related research performed in Budapest, scientists studied canine brain activity when exposed to sound to learn what happens inside the dog’s brain when we speak to them.
-When exposed to happy sounds, the canine brain responded much the same way the human brain does by lighting up the auditory cortex.
-This illustrates the effective communication that occurs between dog and human, validating the human-animal bond.
+When exposed to happy sounds, the canine brain responds much the same as the human brain does, by lighting up the auditory cortex.
+This finding illustrates the effective communication that occurs between dog and human, validating the human-animal bond.

 How can you tell if your dog loves you?

 1. Your dog is happy to see you.
-Your dog may jump and bark and get over-emotional when you walk through the door.
-Or perhaps, he is more subtle and simply wags his tail to the right at the sound of your greeting.
+Your dog may jump and bark and get overly emotional when you walk through the door.
+Or perhaps he is more subtle and simply wags his tail to the right at the sound of your greeting.

 2. Your dog gives you presents.
 Sometimes your dog brings you his favorite toy ready to play, but often, he presents it as a gift.
 He wants to “share” his favored possession with the person he loves.

 4. Your dog likes to sleep with you.
-Dogs are inherently alert to threats in their environment and lay in a defensive position when sleeping in the wild.
+Dogs are inherently alert to threats in their environment and lie in a defensive position when sleeping in the wild.
 They place their noses to the wind to pick up threatening scents and their backs to other pack members to form a protective circle.
-The fact that they are willing to snuggle with you on the couch is a sign that they feel safe with you and consider you part of their pack.
+When they snuggle with you on the couch, it is a sign they feel safe and consider you part of their pack.
 You are part of their inner family circle.

 5. Your dog looks at you with loving eyes.
-Making direct eye contact can be interpreted as an aggressive action in the canine community.
+Making direct eye contact can be interpreted as aggression among dogs.
 When two dogs meet, one will look away in deference to the alpha dog.
 When your dog looks at you with eyes that are relaxed and pupils that are normal size, he is gracing you with a loving gaze.

 Related Articles